-It’s 2021, which means it’s the Year of the Ox!
-Celebrate fresh beginnings with these fun and simple Chinese New Year Crafts for Kids!
+2021 was the Year of the Ox!
+Celebrate fresh beginnings with this fun and simple Chinese New Year Crafts for Kids!

 Now that’s an interesting story, and we’re ready to back it up with some more interesting crafts!
 Let these crafts be a starting point to learn more about the Chinese zodiac and Chinese mythology.
 Who knows, you might come across some really amazing stories!

 Year of the Ox – Chinese New Year Crafts for Kids

 The Ox is an animal that denotes honesty, hard work and strength, all of which are great qualities to have.
 Make this Ox headband to wear and try to imagine yourself already having these positive traits – perfect to begin the New Year with!

 Another trait associated with the Ox is of being loyal and trustworthy, and this fun Ox bookmark from Red Ted Art is something you can rely on to hold your place in your favorite book!
 Another way to ensure you reach your reading goals this year!